ibm-cloud-docs/databases-for-postgresql/howto-pg-cron.md

      ```
    {: pre}

-    `pg_cron` can be installed on only ibmclouddb database.
+    `pg_cron` can be installed on only ibmclouddb databases.
    {: note}

 7. Run the following command to grant privileges for `pg_cron`.